Yanli-susan/yanli-susan.github.io/index.md

 - Hi, I am a Ph.D. candidate at University of Science and Technology of China since 2019, supervised by Prof. Jiuchang Wei.
 - As part of the NUS Doctoral Program, I was co-supervised by Prof. Songfa Zhong in academic year 2021~2022.
-- I am currently working as a research assistant under Prof Sharon Ng at NBS since 2023.
+- I am currently working as a research assistant under Prof. Elaine Chan, Elison Lim, Sharon Ng, and Soo Kim at NBS since May 2023.

 ## Research Interests

 - **Primary:** Risk Communication, Social Media Behavior
 - **Secondary:** Health Behavior

-<font color=red> I am looking for a postdoc or research fellow position in the SG.
+<font color=red> I am looking for a postdoc or research fellow position.
 I would appreciate a ping if you see a job I might fit. </font>
 <br/>

 ## Publication